1st Fife Artillery Volunteers: Interwar

 After the Munich Crisis the TA was doubled in size and just before the outbreak of war in September 1939, the regiment was split into two: 56th Medium Regiment retained 174 and 221 Btys; the new 65th Medium Regiment based in Banff had 222 and 223 Btys.
 Both regiments formed part of the Highland Area of Scottish Command.

 World War II

 56th (Highland) Medium Regiment

-The regiment went to France with the British Expeditionary Force in October 1939 as part of III Corps.Ellis, Appendix I.
+The regiment went to France with the British Expeditionary Force in October 1939 as part of III Corps.

 When the Battle of France began on 10 May 1940, the regiment accompanied the BEF's advance into Belgium, and then its retirement to defend the Escaut line.
 German breakthroughs elsewhere forced the BEF to retreat to Dunkirk, where the artillery had to destroy its guns and await evacuation (Operation Dynamo).

-After the evacuation from Dunkirk, the regiment became part of Eastern Command of Home Forces in June 1940.56 Med Rgt at RA 39–45.
+After the evacuation from Dunkirk, the regiment became part of Eastern Command of Home Forces in June 1940.
 It was sent, with whatever guns could be obtained, to assist in the defence of Essex, where it came under the Commander Royal Artillery (CRA) of 15th (Scottish) Division.
 According to the divisional historian: